 The working of liquidity farming or mining is more than just about the description of a liquidity mining pool and its role.
 One of the common highlights you would come across in DEXs would be decentralization.
 Developers of decentralized exchanges should empower community involvement in the project.

-It is possible to achieve the same through enabling the community and operators with ability to control the platform.
-Decentralized exchanges have a specific governance model which allows user participation through voting.
+It is possible to achieve the same by enabling the community and operators with the ability to control the platform.
+Decentralized exchanges have a specific governance model that allows user participation through voting.
 Ownership of governance tokens of the platform entitles users to vote, and developers generally ensure fair distribution of governance tokens for safeguarding decentralization.

-Liquidity providers can earn additional privileges of participating in governance of the decentralized exchange platform.
-As a result, liquidity providers get not only the opportunity for passive income but also the privileges for changing the protocol itself alongside the way it works.
+Liquidity providers can earn additional privileges by participating in the governance of the decentralized exchange platform.
+As a result, liquidity providers get not only the opportunity for passive income but also the privilege of changing the protocol itself alongside the way it works.
 Liquidity miners could also have the ability to add a liquidity mining pool to the protocol according to requirements.

 Types of Protocols for Liquidity Mining

 Another important aspect of any discussion on liquidity mining would draw attention to the types of protocols for the same.
 After one year of launch, the demand for liquidity farming or mining has increased profoundly.
 More than 120 DeFi platforms have over $80 billion worth of assets locked in them.
 Even if you can expect all DeFi solutions to follow similar concepts, there is a specific approach to distributing liquidity farming protocols.
 The three notable types of categories among liquidity farming protocols would include the following.

 Protocols with fair decentralization focus on developing a fair playing ground for all involved parties.
 So, fair decentralization protocols are more likely to distribute native tokens equally among early community members and active users.